sebastiendfortier/conda_packaging/README.md

 ```

 ### transfer
-- trtansfers the archives to a local directory of your choosing (the image must be built)
+- transfers the archives to a local directory of your choosing (the image must be built)

 ```shell
 export CONDA_ARCHIVES=/path